navin-neu/CuePointGrooveMachine/readme.md

 **How do I use it?**

 Samples can either be selected from the drop-down menu or dragged directly onto the waveform display.
-Any `.wav` or `.aiff` files added to the `/samples` folder will appear in the drop-down menu so long as they were there when the patch was opened (otherwise bang the "path" message at the top to rescan the folder).
+Any `.wav` or `.aiff` files added to the `/samples` folder will appear in the drop-down menu so long as they were there when the patch was opened (otherwise you can bang the "path" message at the top to rescan the folder).

 The 8 cue-points are mapped to the C-Maj scale from C4 to C5.
 The 5 effects are mapped to the black keys from C#4 to A#4.
 Randomizer is activated by B3.
 A#3 deactivates the randomizer but continues regular playback.
 A3 stops all playback.